-- A shade DIN 4 with shade range from 9 to 13, suitable for MIG, TIG, and stick arc welding.
+- A shade DIN 4 with shade ranges from 9 to 13, suitable for MIG, MMA, MAG/CO2, TIG, and plasma processes.

 - Switches from light to dark in 1/25,000 seconds.

-- Supports shade range of DIN 4, and variable shades 9 to 13, suitable for TIG, MMA, MIG, MAG/CO2, and plasma processes.
+- Supports light shade of DIN 3, and variable shades of 9 to 13, suitable for welding and grinding processes.

-The only downside to this otherwise top rated welding helmet is its durability, it seems to be in question as it may break easily.
-It needs proper care and maintenance to prevent accidents that might lead to damage.
+The only downside to this otherwise top-rated welding helmet is its durability; it seems to be in question as it may break easily.
+It’s made with polyamide nylon and needs proper care and maintenance to prevent accidents that might lead to damage.

-Overall, it’s a light weight welding helmet that is easy and fatigue-free for enhanced comfort.
-It is the best budget welding helmet suitable for facility safety, maintenance, repair, and operations, overhaul with a good price tag.
+It’s not typically a lightweight welding helmet but it’s very practical and balanced.
+Thus, fatigue-free and enhanced comfort.
+Besides, it’s the best budget welding helmet, suitable for facility safety, maintenance, repairs, and operations, overhaul with a good price tag.

 Best Auto Darkening Welding Helmet Comparison Table